Naghma (Pakistani actress): Career

+In 2023, she was honoured by the Government of Pakistan with the Pride of Performance Award for her contributions towards the film and television industry.

 Personal life

-Naghma first married a filmmaker and cameraman Akbar Irani but the marriage was not successful.
-Then, she married actor Habib, but divorced him later.
+Naghma first married filmmaker and cameraman Akbar Irani but the marriage was not successful.
+Then, she married actor Habib in 1972, but divorced him after 16 years of marriage in 1988.
 Both had a daughter Zarina.
 In the later years of her career, Naghma faced some financial issues.